Uncensored-Developer/buzz/README.md

 ---

-A few users  would be added to the database on startup, you can login with ``
+A few users  would be added to the database on startup, you can login with email `test.user@buzz.com` and password `password123`.
+It already has a few users located within a 100km distance.

 ### APIs
 On start up the app would run on [http://localhost:8003](http://localhost:8003)